marchowardbegins/AlgoHive/README.md

 ***Q4 2018:***
 - [x] Launch first community-backed project crypto prediction project (Crypto_signal: see index below for detail)
 - [x] Launch website for attracting talent to our project (AlgoHive.com)
-- [x] Launch community collaboration platform (Note: Will be moving to Discord due to the fact that we've now outgrown Telegram
+- [x] Launch community collaboration platform (Note: Will be moving to Discord due to the fact that we've now outgrown
 - [x] Move to Discord for more granular community management, role assignments and more scalable taxonomy
 - [ ] AlgoHive Public Wallet (initial funding via donations--see detail below)
 - [ ] Goal of **20** crypto predictive projects in the AlgoHive portfolio on community projects